cover

 }

-• Comparable: Can be compared using == and !=, it's either black or white.
+• Comparable: can be compared using == and !=, either true or false

 TypeComparableOrderedDescription